-- 7.1 Whenever a signatory has reason to believe that any subsidy, referred to in Article 3, granted or maintained by another signatory results in injury to its domestic industry, nullification or impairment or serious prejudice to its trade and production interests, such signatory may request consultations with such other signatory. - 7.2 A request for consultations under paragraph 1 above shall include a statement of available evidence with regard to (a) the existence and the nature of the subsidy in question and (b) the injury caused to the domestic industry, or the nullification or impairment, or serious prejudice caused to the interests of the signatory requesting consultations. - 7.3 Upon request for consultations under paragraph 1 above the signatory believed to be granting or maintain the subsidy practice in question shall enter into such consultations as quickly as possible.
-The purpose of the consultations shall be to clarify the facts of the situation and to arrive at a mutually acceptable solution. - 7.4 If a mutually acceptable solution has not been reached within sixty days of the request for consultations, any signatory party to such consultations may refer the matter to the Committee. - 7.5 The Committee shall, upon request, review the matter referred to it and shall present its conclusions within 120 days.
+7.1 Whenever a signatory has reason to believe that any subsidy, referred to in Article 3, granted or maintained by another signatory results in injury to its domestic industry, nullification or impairment or serious prejudice to its trade and production interests, such signatory may request consultations with such other signatory.

+7.2 A request for consultations under paragraph 1 above shall include a statement of available evidence with regard to (a) the existence and the nature of the subsidy in question and (b) the injury caused to the domestic industry, or the nullification or impairment, or serious prejudice caused to the interests of the signatory requesting consultations.

+7.3 Upon request for consultations under paragraph 1 above the signatory believed to be granting or maintain the subsidy practice in question shall enter into such consultations as quickly as possible.
+The purpose of the consultations shall be to clarify the facts of the situation and to arrive at a mutually acceptable solution.

+7.4 If a mutually acceptable solution has not been reached within sixty days of the request for consultations, any signatory party to such consultations may refer the matter to the Committee.

+7.5 The Committee shall, upon request, review the matter referred to it and shall present its conclusions within 120 days.

-- 7.6 If injury, nullification or impairment, or serious prejudice as defined in Article 6 above, are demonstrated to the Committee, adverse effects shall be presumed to exist unless the Committee concludes that the subsidizing signatory has rebutted this presumption. - 7.7 In any case in which it is determined by the Committee, in accordance with the provisions of paragraph 6 above, that any subsidy has resulted in adverse effects to the interests of another signatory, the signatory granting or maintaining such a subsidy shall take appropriate steps to remove such effects or shall withdraw the subsidy.
-If no such steps are taken within the period of [X] months, the affected signatory shall be authorized to take countermeasures, commensurate with the degree and nature of adverse effects determined to exist.
+7.6 In any case in which it is determined by the Committee that any subsidy has resulted in adverse effects to the interests of another signatory within the meaning of Article 5 of this Agreement, the signatory granting or maintaining such a subsidy shall take appropriate steps to remove such adverse effects or shall withdraw the subsidy.
+If no such steps are taken within the period of [X] months, and in the absence of agreement on compensation, the Committee shall authorize the affected signatory to take countermeasures, commensurate with the degree and nature of adverse effects determined to exist.